Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking: Experiments

 Next, we vary $\tau$ from $\{2, 4, 8\}$ while fixing $q \tau = 16$ and compare the performances of CE-FedAvg on FEMNIST and CIFAR-10 in Fig.~\ref{fig:test_acc_cifar_tau_q}.
 From the figure, we can observe that CE-FedAvg can converge faster in terms of global round number as $\tau$ decreases.
-This demonstrates the benefit of frequent local model aggregation in improving the convergence speed, matching the convergence result in Theorem~\ref{th:convergence}.
+This demonstrates the benefit of frequent local model aggregation in improving the convergence speed, matching the theoretical analysis in Remark~\ref{remark_comp_se_feel}.
 However, in terms of runtime, a smaller $\tau$ incurs longer communication delay for local model aggregation in each global round, which could lead to inferior performance on time-to-accuracy.
-For instance, to achieve a target test accuracy of $80\%$ on FEMNIST, the time needed for $\tau=2$ is $24.6\%$ and $24.2\%$ more than that of $\tau=4$ and $\tau=8$.
-To achieve a target test accuracy of $80\%$ on CIFAR-10, the time needed for $\tau=2$ is $4\%$ and $24\%$ more than that of $\tau=4$ and $\tau=8$.
+For instance, to achieve a target test accuracy of $80\%$ on FEMNIST, the time needed for $\tau=2$ is $24.6\%$ and $24.2\%$ more than that of $\tau=4$ and $\tau=8$, respectively.
+To achieve a target test accuracy of $80\%$ on CIFAR-10, the time needed for $\tau=2$ is $4\%$ and $24\%$ more than that of $\tau=4$ and $\tau=8$, respectively.

 Then, we investigate how the cluster number $m$ affects the performance of CE-FedAvg.
 We select $m = \{4, 8, 16\}$ while fixing the total number of devices $n = 64$, corresponding to $\{16, 8, 4\}$ randomly assigned devices per cluster.
 Fig.~\ref{fig:test_acc_groups} depicts the testing accuracy vs. round number.
-As can be observed from the figure, decreasing $m$ leads to better convergence because more devices cooperate with each other during each edge round, and the divergence of their models is smaller, validating our theoretical analysis in Section~\ref{sec_complexity}.
+As can be observed from the figure, decreasing $m$ leads to better convergence because more devices cooperate with each other during each edge round, and the divergence of their models is smaller.
+This is consistent with the analysis in Remark~\ref{remark_clust_size}.